-Natural stone has a beauty and appeal that has attracted homeowners for generations.
-This versatile material is installed in nearly every room of the home, including areas such as walls, floors, fireplaces, showers, and backsplashes.
+Natural stone has a timeless beauty that has captivated homeowners for generations.
+This versatile material can be used in various rooms of the home, including walls, floors, fireplaces, showers, and backsplashes by adding color, interest, warmth and style to any space.

 1. Dueling Texture

-While it is entirely possible to use the same material throughout a bathroom, which can help you create a very cohesive look, there’s also something to using the same material in different ways.
-This bathroom features a tub surround that has a very different look and feel than the shower surround just a few feet away.
-While the shower uses a 12-inch square tile, the tub uses a multi-dimensional honed brick.
-The effect adds a lot of interest to the room, while still creating a design that blends together well.
+While it is entirely possible to use the same material throughout a bathroom, which can help you create a very cohesive look, there’s also something to using the same material in diverse ways.
+This bathroom features a tub surround that has a vastly distinctive look and feel than the shower surround just a few feet away.
+While the shower uses a 12-inch square tile, the tub uses a multi-dimensional honed shadowstone.
+The effect adds much interest to the room, while creating a design that blends well.

 2. Mirror Area